cavemutt/surf-the-sine-waves.github.io/README.md

 ## This project uses :
-HTML5, CSS3, JavaScript, HTML Canvas, and GSAP (for the Silly Billy Bubbles Tour) **Note:** This project uses animated visual patterns that may be uncomfortable or potentially harmful for photosensitive users.
+HTML5, CSS3, JavaScript, HTML Canvas, and GSAP (for the Silly Billy Bubbles Tour)

+**Note:** This project uses animated visual patterns that may be uncomfortable or potentially harmful for photosensitive users.

 ## Features summary :
 - This app begins with an ALERT warning that the lights used in this app may not be suitable for photosensitive users.
 - A Wave Dynamics dropdown tab allows users to change several parameters of the waves, including length, amplitude, speed and the shape.
 - A Wave Color dropdown tab allows user to change the base hue, the saturation, and the lightness of the waves.
-- A Screenshot button allows users to take a screenshot of the current state of the waves and save it to your computer.
+- A Screenshot button allows users to take a screenshot of the current state of the waves and save it to their computer.
 - A Video button allows user to take a 10 second video of the waves in action and download it.
 (The browser first requires permission from the user)
 - The color controls in the Wave Color tab mirror the color of the waves as you change them.
 - A brief tour of the app, along with some explanation of the controls, is provided by The Silly Billy Bubbles Tour, which you can close and restart at any time.